People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Cloud storage has other advantages.
 Many devices enable you to set up an automatic backup so you don’t have to worry about remembering to copy your files manually.
 Additionally, in the event you lose your device, you’ll be able to restore your files from backup.

-A number of cloud storage providers that offer space without charge.
+There are a number of cloud storage providers that offer space without charge.

 BT Cloud can be used to store photos, music and documents.